Skip to Content

 • Supports the Safe Seed Pledge

 And, in addition to all of the most popular heirloom varieties, they also have a lot of unique and exotic varieties that you might not find easily elsewhere.
 So if you’re looking for some unusual vegetable varieties from all different parts of the world and different time periods in history, Baker Creek Heirloom Seeds is a great source to check out.
-(They also often offer free shipping too!)
+(They also offer free shipping as of the time I am writing this too!)

 You can find Baker Creek Heirloom Seeds here: